-The interiors too act as reminders of the winning car with the sill strips that replicate Spengler’s helmet design and the carbon-fiber interior trim strip that flaunts Spengler’s signature and the car’s serial number.
-Other interior features include Alcantara steering wheel, handbrake lever embroidered with “M Power” lettering, and extended black Novillo leather trim with features in contrasting Palladium Silver.
+The interiors, too, act as reminders of the winning car with the sill strips that replicate Spengler’s helmet design and the carbon-fiber interior trim strip that flaunts Spengler’s signature and the car’s serial number.
+Other interior features include the Alcantara steering wheel, handbrake lever embroidered with “M Power” lettering, and extended black Novillo leather trim with features in contrasting Palladium Silver.

-Competition package, M Drive, M DCT Drivelogic and the M Driver’s Package take credit for the cars performance.
-The Professional navigation system, heated seats and Park Distance Control are just some additional features.
-The limited edition is restricted 54 units only and will be offered in markets across the globe.
+Competition package, M Drive, M DCT Drivelogic, and the M Driver’s Package take credit for the car’s performance.
+The Professional navigation system, heated seats, and Park Distance Control are just some additional features.
+The limited edition is restricted to 54 units only and will be offered in markets across the globe.